 Dates and Times

-The main entrance to the Zoo is along Connecticut Avenue.
-There are also two entrances at the east side of the Zoo, near Rock Creek Park.
+The National Zoo is located at 3001 Connecticut Ave., NW, Washington, D.C., and the main entrance to the zoo is along Connecticut Avenue.
+There are also two entrances on the east side of the zoo, near Rock Creek Park.
 One is off Rock Creek Parkway, the other is at the intersection of Harvard Street and Adams Mill Road.
-See a map.